O&P on Insurance Claims

 Who decides if O&P is included?

-The Texas Department of Insurance provides guidance of what should legally be covered as they are the governing body for the insurance industry in Texas.
-However, the individual insurance companies determine if they deem project management necessary.
-Insurance companies get their information from the insurance adjuster who does the inspection on the home or business.
-When it does not automatically get included, it is up to the service provider or property owner to provide justification for adding it to the claim.
+While the Texas Department of Insurance provides a guideline of what insurance companies should cover.
+However, the insurance companies themselves determine whether project management is necessary.
+When O&P is excluded, it is up to the service provider or property owner to provide justification for adding it to the claim.

 “Your team was so helpful.
 When we had trouble with our insurance claim, you provided the photos and information they needed to eventually approve it.
 Our project manager was so knowledgeable.
 I’m glad we had you on our side.”

-Most reputable insurance companies understand the complexity of project management and are willing to pay for it.
-However, unfortunately, they do have a valid reason to question it as well.
-Unfortunately, Texas does not require roofing companies and many trades to be licensed.
-As a result, we have more than our share of unscrupulous companies making false claims in Dallas, Fort Worth, and Houston.
-These fly-by-night companies abused the system and, as a result, caused insurance companies to be more stringent in evaluating what they agree to cover.
+Most reputable insurance companies understand the complexity of project management after a storm and are willing to pay for it.
+Although, there are valid reasons to question it as well.
+Unfortunately, Texas does not require roofing companies and many trades to be licensed, and as a result, Dallas-Fort Worth and Austin, TX have more than their share of unscrupulous companies making false claims.
+These fly-by-night companies abused the system and caused insurance companies to be more stringent in evaluating what they agree to cover.

 What if my O&P claim is denied

-The first step is to talk with your insurance and try to understand why it was denied.
+If your claim is denied, the first thing you should do is speak with the insurance company to understand why.
 Your contractor can assist you in this process.
-Sometimes it simply requires providing missing information or submitting additional photos.
-If this doesn’t work you can appeal the decision.
-The rarely needed but final option is hiring an insurance dispute attorney to pursue the case.
+Sometimes it’s as simple as submitting missing information or additional photos.
+If not, you can appeal the decision.
+The final option is hiring an insurance dispute attorney to pursue the case.

 Note: Peak Roofing & Construction provides this information based on over a decade of experience working with insurance companies and is not claiming to be legal experts on the topic.